 The optional carrier detect circuit utilizes the three remaining comparators on the LM339A.
 The output of the first comparator (Pin 2) goes into a decay control network formed by R3 and C2.
 When carrier is detected, Pin 2 goes low, discharging C2.
 As the waveform passes below its peak, C2 begins to charge through R3 and therefore controls the decay response of the carrier detect.
 The network at the output of the second comparator (Pin 14) controls the attack time and consists of R4, R5, C3 and the 1N914 diode.
 When carrier is present, Pin 14 goes low, discharging C3 through R5.
 Therefore, carrier must be present for a certain amount of time before it is recognized and causes Pin 13 to switch low.
-The time responses for the attack and decay network are:

-Attack time = R5C3 ln(0.5) = 111 msDecay time = R3C2 ln(0.5) = 52 ms
+Attack time = $R5C3 \ln(0.5) = 111 \text{ ms}$ Decay time = $R3C2 \ln(0.5) = 52 \text{ ms}$